Death cross vs Golden cross

 The urge to follow the crowd can be overwhelming, especially when headlines scream about market surges or crashes.
 Herd mentality can lead to bubbles, as seen with the housing market before 2008, or to excessive sell-offs, as during the initial COVID-19 pandemic panic in 2020.

 Death crosses and golden crosses can amplify these herd behaviours.
-When widely publicized, they can trigger mass buying or selling, sometimes detached from underlying fundamentals.
+When widely publicised, they can trigger mass buying or selling, sometimes detached from underlying fundamentals.
 Investors who recognize the influence of mass psychology can avoid being swept up in irrational movements, instead making decisions based on reasoned analysis.

 The convergence of technical analysis and behavioural finance offers a comprehensive view of market dynamics.
 While technical analysis provides patterns and signals, behavioural finance explains why investors might react to those signals in certain ways.
 Understanding biases like loss aversion, overconfidence, and confirmation bias can help investors interpret death crosses and golden crosses more effectively.